Low Sex Drive

 Effects on Men

-suffer from low sex drive during their cancer treatment due to tiredness and possibly feelings of sickness.
+of men suffer from low sex drive during their cancer treatment due to tiredness and possibly feelings of

 effect of the therapy that reduces the amount of production of male hormone (testosterone).
 The good news is